 Forsgate Country Club – 7th – 217 yards

-A Charles Banks design, Forsgate has great template holes including the 7th, their Redan hole.
-The 7th is a Reverse Redan, and the longer yardage demands a shot with a longer club, as Macdonald intended with this template.
+A Charles Banks design, Forsgate has great template holes that include the Redan 7th hole.
+A Reverse Redan, the yardage demands a shot with a longer club, just as Macdonald intended with this template.

 The long-iron tee shot at the 7th at Charles Banks' Forsgate - Photo Credit: The Bausch Collection at MyPhillyGolf.com